girot-ethz/ddm/14_3D_Printing_Tutorial.md

 ![3D_Printing_20_Ghosting.png](doc/3D_Printing_20_Ghosting.png)

-> The visible waves on the surface are infill walls that shine trough the too thine outer wall.
+> The visible waves on the surface are infill walls that shine trough the too thin outer wall.
 (Source:Youtube.com/MakersMuse)